m-shi-code/case-cohort-pooling/README.md

 If pooled exposure was measured the values can be entered in the file.

 Section 4 creates pools and partial pools.
 In addition to variables in ccoh.dat listed above there is a new variable "frac" which is the weight of each sample.
 For pools with reduced number of individuals due to drop out the weight will be reduced accordingly.
 This variables will be fed to the "weights" option in logistic regression.
-Note that pools of different sizes were given different ages so that they can have different stratification paramters in Section 6.
+Note that pools of different sizes were given different ages so that they can have different stratification parameters in Section 6.

 Section 5 creates per-year format data based on the start and end of followup time.